emilyriederer/xaringan_columns/README.md

 There are currently a number of known short-comings to this approach.
 I list them below, but they are better understoof via illustration in the [demo deck](https://emilyriederer.github.io/xaringan_columns/demo.html).
 Known issues are:

 - It can be hard to leave one column truly blank for a given row
-- Text in any cell can't contain commas
+- Text in any cell can't contain commas or periods

 ## About Macros for `xaringan`